enkidevs/curriculum/JavaScript/Node/best-practices/project-structure-continued.md

 ---
 ## Content

-On top of abiding by Separation of Concerns, there are some additional NodeJS-specific best practices that we should address.
-These are covered with [Express](http://expressjs.com/) in mind, but you can substitute it with any similar HTTP server package.

-In general, we should design our modules to be self-contained, and exist as separate layers (I.E., a Networking Layer, a Business Logic Layer, and a Data Access Layer, or DAL).
+In an [Express](http://expressjs.com/) app, we should design our modules to be self-contained, and exist as separate layers (I.E., a Networking Layer, a Business Logic Layer, and a Data Access Layer, or DAL).
 Express methods and objects should be held within its limitations as much as possible in the Networking Layer.

 Let's take a look at a sample API that has separate `userAPI.js` and `userDAL.js` files.
 In it, we have a database call to get a user by ID...
 ```javaScript